3MAH/simcoon/README.md

 Installation
 ------------

-For Linux and Windows, it is now possible to install simcoon directly with conda :
+It is now possible to install simcoon directly with conda :
 ```bash
 conda install -c conda-forge -c set3mah simcoon
 ```